Police Personnel Complaints and Misconduct

 - There is no time limit for completion of investigation of a complaint as the complexity of the case determines the amount of time to complete the investigation.
 All investigations are completed as soon as possible.
 Investigations of police officers are governed by Maryland law, and certain procedures must be followed.
 The investigator will update the complainant on the status of the case.

-- The IAS commander issues final approval of completed cases.
+- The IAD commander issues final approval of completed cases.
 Complainants are notified by mail of the outcome of the case.
 Maryland law does not allow us to share specifics about how an employee is disciplined.

 - Knowingly making a false statement or complaint about police personnel is a serious matter.
 Complainants who knowingly make false statements or complaints may be held responsible, criminally or civilly.